steadybit/docs-public/quick-start/deploy-example-application.md

 ### Step 1 - Check out example application

 In order to give you a quick and easy start, we have developed a small demo application.
-Our shopping demo is a small product catalog provided by 4 distributed backend services and a simple UI.
+Our shopping demo is a small product catalog provided by five distributed backend services and a simple UI.

 ![shopping-demo-app](deploy-example-application-architecture.jpg)